 I love using herbs to facilitate movement in someone’s health.
 Herbal product manufacturing is complicated!
 [WARNING: serious supplement geeking out ahead.]

 US Current Good Manufacturing Practice (CGMP) for dietary supplement is vastly different from Australia’s Therapeutic Goods Administration (TGA) regulating body.
 The TGA’s standards are much more rigorous.
 All products made in Australia are produced at TGA-certified laboratories.
 Each product should have “quantified activity” testing to ensure consistent quality extracts with guaranteed minimum levels of active constituents.
+Products are measured on a sartorius scale for accuracy.
 Only when all quality aspects of raw materials are confirmed should the product go to manufacturing.

 It is important that the manufacturer guards against substitution, adulteration and poor quality with strict testing regimes.
 The testing needs to evaluate herbs for species identity, plant part, color, aroma, texture, content of specified actives, microbial levels, amount of extraneous matter, pesticides and herbicides, heavy metals and aflatoxins.
 Every ingredient should go through thorough assessment for safety and toxicology.

 We need products that are not only safe, but that are also efficacious and meet genuine health need.
 Herbal constituents and formulas should be studied to validate their efficacy through not only in vitro research, but also via clinical trials.
 These formulations should combine phytochemical, biochemical, clinical and traditional herbal knowledge to bring cutting-edge efficacy.